mehelisinha/llm-datavault2.0-modeller/dbt_builder/src/ai/evaluation/gold_sets/GOLD_LABEL_RATIONALE.md

 Read alongside:
 - `RUBRIC.md` — how a gold set is turned into a scoring instrument (Tier 1/2/3).
-- `../../../../documentation/thesis/annotation-codebook.md` — the labelling protocol the
-  independent annotator also used (reliability check, κ = 0.84).

 > **Scope note.** The gold sets were hand-authored **from the source schema**, *not* from
 > the pipeline's output — otherwise the ablation would be circular.
 Every label below is a